Skip to main content

 410 2_ Division of Statistics, Evaluation, and Strategic Planning

-When deciding whether or not to provide a directly entered variant for a name whose authorized access point is entered subordinately, consider the following:
+When deciding whether or not to provide a directly entered variant for a preferred name that is recorded as a subdivision of a higher or related body, consider the following:

---Does it include a word or phrase that would qualify as an 11.2.2.14 type (bodies recorded subordinately)?
-Then, prefer to also enter the variant indirectly, unless it still stands alone, as when the higher body does not appear on the same source/page.
+-- Does the variant include a word or phrase that would qualify as an 11.2.2.14 type (body recorded subordinately)?
+If the variant name can stand alone, as when the higher body does not appear on the same source/page, it may be entered directly.
+Otherwise, prefer to enter it indirectly.

 -- “Record only if the name might reasonably be searched in that variant form.”
 (11.2.3.3)